Unrest grows daily around the world. Terrorism mounts. Bad news increases, while good news is increasingly scarce. Conditions worsen daily!

 Comprehend John’s words.
 The time for understanding the book of Revelation IS now at hand!

 God reveals a basic framework for understanding future events.
 This framework is primarily laid out in Daniel and Revelation.
 Daniel, recorded over 600 years earlier, sets the stage for the larger and more detailed book of Revelation, which describes events found nowhere else in the Bible.

 Grasp this central, all-important point.
-While there are keys to understanding Revelation, the book itself is the single greatest key to understanding almost all other prophecies in the Bible!
+While there are keys to understanding Revelation, the book itself is among the single greatest keys to understanding almost all other prophecies in the Bible!

 The Signs of Christ’s Coming Parallel the Seven Seals

 One of the basic rules of Bible study is to always let the Bible interpret itself.
 This is probably never truer than in the book of Revelation.
 This will be done as we progress through the opening of the seven seals.

 Since John sees many symbols, we need to be able to understand the actual events that they represent.
 Otherwise, we will not know what is being described.

 How do we do this?